archit31uniyal/archit31uniyal.github.io/_posts/2024-10-22-ovt_internship.md

            # Randomly select a branch from the current execution path
            random_branch = select_random_branch(p)

-           # If the selected branch is valid for forcing
            if random_branch is valid:

                # Force the execution along the selected branch to generate a new path